Why is Mount Everest not the tallest mountain in the world?

 When was Mount Everest first climbed?

 The Himalayan mountains have long been abode by indigenous groups living in the mountain dales.
 The most prominent of these are the Sherpa people.
-The word “Sherpa” is frequently used to represent mountain guides, though it really refers to an ethnical group.
+The word “Sherpa” is frequently used to represent mountain guides, though it refers to an ethnical group.
 The first-ever registered people to summit Everest were Sir Edmund Hilary, a mountaineer from New Zealand, and his Sherpa companion Tenzing Norgay.
-They mounted this gigantic mountain in 1953 and retain the record together.
-From then on, they paved the road to the expedition for many climbers.
+They mounted this gigantic mountain in 1953 and retained the record together.
+From then on, they paved the road for many climbers to the expedition.

 What are the death tolls on Everest?